-Traditionally, the roadway network capacity has increased as new development and/or congestion occurs along a corridor.
+Traditionally, roadway network capacity has increased as new development and/or congestion occurs along a corridor.
 This method of transportation system management has led to increases in VMT that has outpaced population growth.

-This growth in transportation network capacity can "induce demand" - a phenomenon in which adding roadway capacity makes commuting via single-occupant vehicle (SOV) an attractive option due to excess capacity in the network.
-This, in turn, enables development in greenfield, peripheral areas in a more disbursed, sprawling, low-density development pattern - as development on the urban edge seems more viable.
-This new development pattern increases VMT, which can lead to congestion, creating the need for more roadway capacity.
+Growth in transportation network capacity can "induce demand" - a phenomenon in which adding roadway capacity makes commuting via single-occupant vehicle (SOV) an attractive option due to excess capacity in the network.
+This, in turn, enables development in undeveloped peripheral areas in a more disbursed, sprawling, low-density development pattern - as development on the urban edge seems more viable.
+Sprawling, low-density development patterns increases VMT, which can lead to congestion, creating the need for more roadway capacity.